purpleteam-labs/purpleteam/README.md

      ```
      Now open your debugging UI.
 If you use the chrome developer tools browse to `chrome://inspect` and click the inspect link and you will be dropped into the purpleteam CLI code-base.

-For further details around running and debuging review the [documentation](https://purpleteam-labs.com/doc/local/workflow/).
+For further details around running and debugging review the [documentation](https://purpleteam-labs.com/doc/local/workflow/).

 ### Run the bin/purpleteam file directly